 Keys to the Game

 It felt like Philadelphia hit a billion threes but in reality they hit 11 of them, not a billion.
 Embiid hit three, which is a bit surprising but in today’s NBA that happens.
 The Thunder did pretty well in the fourth quarter, holding the Sixers to only 3-of-9 from deep in the final frame.

 Instead of giving this team a D, there’s a decision to up them a grade as they’re short handed as well.
 Oklahoma City’s Jerami Grant had 11 points off the bench and played ridiculously on both sides of the ball.
 Oklahoma City could use the same type out of output the rest of the season.

 Free Throws: B

 Oklahoma City missed more free throws (9) the first time they met than they did tonight (8).
 It’s wild Oklahoma City took 11 more attempts tonight, going 22-of-30 tonight.
 Oklahoma City was 10-of-19 in the previous meeting.
 If the Thunder do something like that again, we might be in overtime again.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!